By Vikesh Kumar, Dr. Ram Manohar Lohiya National Law University, Lucknow

 Editor’s note: Contracts are promises that the law will enforce.
-In case of contract, both the parties are legally bound by the promise made by him.
+In case of contract, both the parties are legally bound by the promise entered into.
 Quasi contracts are certain relations resembling those created by contracts.
 In a transaction in which there is no contract between the parties; the law creates certain rights and obligation between them which are similar to those created by a contract.
 This paper discusses their connection with natural justice, liability, origins and distinctions extensively.

 English Law identified quasi-contractual obligations first, the framers of the Indian Contract Act modified it and placed it in the Act as- “certain relations resembling those created by contracts”.
 Therefore the elements that are present in the English Quasi-contract are also found in that of the Indian Contract Act.

-Though the Indian contract Act, 1872 does not define quasi contract, it calls them relation resembling those of contracts.
-However, a quasi-contract may be defined as, “a transaction in which there is no contract between the parties; the law creates certain rights and obligation between them which are similar to those created by a contract.
-“An obligation created by law for the sake of justice; specif., an obligation imposed by law on parties because of relationship between parties or because one of them would otherwise be unjustly enriched.
-It’s not a contract, but instead is a remedy that allows plaintiff to recover a benefit conferred on the defendant.[iii]
-These types of contracts are quasi contract or restitution that fall in the third category of quasi contracts or restitution.[iv]
-The procedural term ‘quantum meruit’ has persisted and is sometimes used inexactly as a synonym for the more general term ‘quasi contract’ which refers to any money claim for the redress of unjust enrichment.[v]
-Basically in other words, a contract made by law for reasons of equity with no statement of consent is a quasi-contract.
-Quasi contracts bring a situation which imposes obligations or duties upon the parties by law rather than the assent given by them to the contract terms.[vi]
+The procedural term ‘quantum meruit’ has persisted and is sometimes used as a synonym for the more general term ‘ quasi-contract’ which refers to any money claim for the redress of unjust enrichment.[v]
+Basically, in other words, a contract made by law for reasons of equity with no statement of consent is a quasi-contract.
+Quasi-contracts bring a situation which imposes obligations or duties upon the parties by law rather than the assent given by them to the contract terms.[vi]

 Quasi Contract and Implied-in-fact Contract